 1. External environment

 They may range from dust, particles, pollutants, sunlight, and ionizing radiation.
-However, the chances of a change of your hair from external environmental mutation remain slim.
+However, the chances of a change in your hair from external environmental mutation remain slim.

 Besides mutation, the death of the melanocyte cells decreases the melanin count.
-It occurs due to a lack of optimum nutrients intake.
+It occurs due to a lack of optimum nutrient intake.

 Some of the nutrients that serve best for your hair are vitamin B12, copper, and iron.